-4. Save payment records until final maturity of the bonds, plus 3 years.
+- d.
+Save payment records until final maturity of the bonds, plus 3 years. - 5.
+Notice to residential homebuyer - a.
+Texas Property Code requires the seller of residential real property located in a PID to give to purchaser of the real property a written notice that reads substantially similar to the following:

-Notice to Residential Homebuyer

-Texas Property Code requires the seller of residential real property located in a PID to give to purchaser of the real property a written notice that reads substantially similar to the following: NOTICE OF OBLIGATION TO PAY PUBLIC IMPROVEMENT DISTRICT ASSESSMENT TO (municipality or county levying assessment) CONCERNING THE PROPERTY AT (street address)
+NOTICE OF OBLIGATION TO PAY PUBLIC IMPROVEMENT DISTRICT ASSESSMENT TO (municipality or county levying assessment) CONCERNING THE PROPERTY AT (street address)